badrchoukri/SSH-Discovery/README.md

 # SSH-Discovery
-SSH Discovery & Credential Auditor
+SSH Discovery & Credential Auditor:

 A streamlined Python utility for identifying active SSH services and performing automated credential validation.

-🔹 Key Features
+- Key Features
 Pre-Flight Checks: Performs ICMP pings and Scapy-based TCP SYN scanning to ensure the target is live and port 22 is open.

 Flexible Wordlists: